 HIGHLIGHTS: Core-service that maintains and enhances the Council's webpage and information management.
-If all dues are received, funding will be in place for rmainteance of the webpage and assistance to the Secretariat.
-Web services for committee work will be covered by funding received for committee projects.
-Funding needed for server fee of \$6,300, otherwise Council will switch to shared server.
+If all dues are received, funding will be in place for rmaintenance of the webpage and assistance to the Secretariat.
+Web services for committee work will have to be covered by funding received for committee projects.
+Funding option to free up dues for core services: Pay the server fee of \$6,300.